 - Along with the above check out the reputation of the grill maker.

-Decent grill suggestions: I checked around (Consumer Reports, etc) and found some of the highest rated gas grills for 2010 in various price ranges, but I’m not really in the market right now, so I didn’t research these like mad.
+I checked around (Consumer Reports, etc) and found some of the highest rated gas grills for under $400, but I’m not really in the market right now, so I didn’t research these like mad.
 Make sure you read up before you buy.

-- Broil King 988744 Sovereign XLS LP Gas Grill with Side Burner and Rear Rotisserie
+- RevoAce 3-Burner LP Gas Grill with Side Burner

 Something I noticed from all my searches is that gas grills cost a lot!
 I thought a little gas grill would be fairly inexpensive, but from all the reviews I’ve read it seems like you want to aim to spend at least $250, but $500 would be better.
 Most of the grills priced lower were reviewed as failing apart fast – not a green option.
 It’s better to spend some more cash now and get a decent product.
 Just an FYI in case you’re setting aside money for a summer grill.